 Another clause in the contract reads, “This Contract provides coverage for unknown defects if the defect is not detectable through visual inspection or simple mechanical test (excluding renewal and non-real estate transaction customers).
 Items include malfunctioning systems and appliances due to lack of maintenance, rust, corrosion, and chemical or sedimentary build-up.”

-Customers can either request service online or call First American’s customer service to submit a claim over the phone.
-Once you’ve filed a claim, a representative from First American will contact you to schedule an appointment with a local service provider within First American’s large network of licensed and vetted home repair professionals.
-First American’s pre-approved service professional will then diagnose and repair or replace the faulty equipment as long as it’s covered under the warranty.
+Once you’ve filed a claim, a representative from First American will contact you to schedule an appointment with a local service provider within their large network of licensed and vetted home repair professionals.
+A pre-approved service professional will then diagnose and repair or replace the faulty equipment as long as it’s covered under the warranty.
 At the time of the appointment, you will be responsible to pay the service fee to the professional repair contractor.

 Note: There is no limit to the number of times you can request service after the 30-day waiting period between signing up and when coverage begins.